datapartnership/syria-economic-monitor/_sources/notebooks/ais-analysis/README.md

 This section introduces the use of an alternative big data source – Automatic Identification System (hereafter, AIS) – to monitor seaborn trade activity in Syrian ports.
 AIS was originally developed by the International Maritime Organization in 2004 to prevent collisions between large vessels.
 This system requires all commercial ships (gross tonnage greater than 300) and passenger ships to broadcast their position via ground stations and satellites.

-A nascent literature has been dedicated to convert raw AIS messages into economic values of trade (Arslanalp et al., 2021; Cerdeiro et al., 2020; Jia et al., 2019; Verschuur et al., 2021a, 2021b).
+A nascent literature has been dedicated to convert raw AIS messages into economic values of trade ({cite:t}`TrackingTradefromSpaceAnApplicationtoPacificIslandCountries`; {cite:t}`Cerdeiro2020WorldST`; {cite:t}`Jia2019`; {cite:t}`Verschuur2021`; {cite:t}`Verschuur2021-fw`).
 These papers utilize dynamic information on ship movements, static characteristics of each ship, and reported draft (depth of submergence), to estimate the amount of goods offloaded or loaded at a certain port.
 While this approach is grounded on principles from physics and has been validated with official statistics, issues with missing data make it less reliable in the context of Syria.

-For the purposes of the monitor, we implement the methodology described in “Global economic impacts of COVID-19 lockdown measures stand out in high frequency shipping data” (Verschuur et al., 2021b), using the same AIS data used by the authors, facilitated by the [UN Global Platform AIS Task Team](https://unstats.un.org/wiki/display/AIS/AIS+Handbook+Outline).
+For the purposes of the monitor, we implement the methodology described in “Global economic impacts of COVID-19 lockdown measures stand out in high frequency shipping data” {cite}`Verschuur2021-fw`, using the same AIS data used by the authors, facilitated by the [UN Global Platform AIS Task Team](https://unstats.un.org/wiki/display/AIS/AIS+Handbook+Outline).
 We choose to follow this paper as it is the latest global AIS analysis which included Syria, and the data processing steps are described in detail in the appendix.
 The authors report strong correlations between predicted trade and reported trade for selected countries (0.52 - 0.96), as well as with trade flows retrieved from UN Comtrade (0.84 - 0.86).

 ## Method

 The method can be broken down into the following four steps.
-A lengthier description of each step is available on “S1 Appendix: Methodology maritime trade estimates” ​(Verschuur et al., 2021b)​.
+A lengthier description of each step is available on “S1 Appendix: Methodology maritime trade estimates” ​{cite}`Verschuur2021-fw`.

 ### Step 1.
 Data Extraction